Mental Health Worksheets: A Clinical Guide for Therapists

 What’s actually inside the category

-The phrase mental health worksheets collapses a wide range of clinical tools (thought records, values-clarification exercises, parts diagrams, behavioural activation logs, distress tolerance prompts, exposure ladders, relapse-prevention plans) into one directory entry.
+The phrase mental health worksheets collapses a wide range of clinical tools (thought records, values-clarification exercises, parts diagrams, behavioral activation logs, distress tolerance prompts, exposure ladders, relapse-prevention plans) into one directory entry.
 The directory is useful.
 The category is less useful as a clinical concept, because the tools inside it work through different mechanisms.

 A thought record assumes the active ingredient is identifying and re-evaluating cognitions.
 A defusion exercise assumes the ingredient is changing the relationship to the same cognitions, not their content.
 A parts map assumes that what looks like a single distorted thought is actually a protector speaking on behalf of a younger part.
 Three theories of change, dressed in similar formatting, addressing the same client material.